-You may also submit a request for a payment plan to the Rate Analysis Department via email to: RAD-LTSS@hhsc.state.tx.us.
+You may also submit a request for a payment plan to the Rate Analysis Department via small to: RAD-LTSS@hhor.crate brus.
 The request letter must be:

-- · printed on the contracted provider's letterhead; - signed by an individual legally responsible for the conduct of the contracted provider, such as the sole proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company member, and - · scanned and emailed to the Rate Analysis Department using the above-referenced email address
+- · printed on the contracted provider's letterhead. - signed by an individual legally responsible for the conduct of the contracted provider, such as the sale proprietor, a partner, a corporate officer, an association officer, a governmental official, or a limited liability company member; and - scanned and emailed to the Rate Analysis Department using the above-referenced small address.